Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Metro-Stop: Diagonal (L3 or L5)

-Also, this building was designed by Gaudí.
-The order was given by the family Milà (hence the name).
-The building was constructed between 1906 and 1910.
-It can be visited either during the day or at night, including a drink and live music.
-If you follow this 1-day-in-Barcelona itinerary, you will reach this popular attraction in the evening.
+The building can be visited either during the day or at night with a drink and live music.
+If you follow this 1-day-in-Barcelona itinerary, you will reach this building around the evening.

 Option 4: Plaça d’Espanya